Nomad Tax Tips: Accounting for Location Independent Workers 🧮

 Other countries apply the 183-day rule, under which staying in the country for less than 183 days eliminates your tax-resident status.

-These differences underline the complexity of international tax obligations and the absence of a one-size-fits-all rule.
+These differences underline the complexity of international tax obligations and the absence of a one-size-fits-all rule!

 The tax policy of your new home dictates your tax-resident status.
 Each country has its own unique rules.

-The Netherlands considers you a tax resident from the day you arrive with the intent to live and work there.
+In Malaysia, for example, you gain tax residency if you stay longer than 182 days in a tax year!
+Whereas the Netherlands considers you a tax resident from the day you arrive with the intent to live and work there.

 While these countries have additional rules and conditions, the duration of your stay is a vital determinant of your tax residency.

-Common Reporting Standard (CRS)
+(3) Common Reporting Standard (CRS)

 The CRS is a global standard that facilitates multiple countries’ tax authorities’ access to their citizens’ financial information.

 Under the CRS, financial institutions are obligated to identify their account holders’ tax residency and share this information with tax authorities.
+Non-compliant account holders risk having their accounts shut down.

 More than 100 jurisdictions have implemented CRS, leaving minimal options for non-disclosure of your tax residency.